Floydlang/floyd/docs/floyd_systems.md

 Accelerating computations (parallelism) is done using tweaks — a separate mechanism.
 It supports moving computations in time (lazy, eager, caching) and running work in parallel.

-Often actors and concurrency is introduced into a system to *expose opportunity* for parallelism.
+Often processes and concurrency is introduced into a system to *expose opportunity* for parallelism.

 The optimizations using tweaks in no way affect the logic of your program, only the timing and order where those don't matter.